Complexity guarantees and polling strategies for Riemannian direct-search methods: Introduction

 \section{Introduction}

 Direct-search methods form one of the main classes of derivative-free optimization algorithms.
-Despite their apparent simplicity, these methods enjoy solid theoretical foundations that have been developed over several decades~\cite{CAudet_2014, CAudet_WHare_2017,ARConn_KScheinberg_LNVicente_2009, KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025, TGKolda_RMLewis_VTorczon_2003}.
-At every iteration of a direct-search algorithm, the variable space is explored using a set of polling directions.
-In the unconstrained setting, requiring those directions to be positive spanning sets~\cite{CDavis_1954}, i.e. to generate the variable space through nonnegative linear combinations, leads to both convergence~\cite{TGKolda_RMLewis_VTorczon_2003} and worst-case complexity~\cite{LNVicente_2013} guarantees for direct-search methods.
-Complexity bounds for direct search depend upon the number of directions used per iteration and the quality of those directions, quantified by the cosine measure of the polling set~\cite{TGKolda_RMLewis_VTorczon_2003}.
+Despite their apparent simplicity, these methods enjoy solid theoretical foundations that have been developed over several decades~\cite{CAudet_2014,CAudet_WHare_2017,ARConn_KScheinberg_LNVicente_2009, KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025,TGKolda_RMLewis_VTorczon_2003}.
+At every iteration of a direct-search algorithm, the variable space is explored through a set of polling directions.
+In the unconstrained setting, these directions are typically required to form a positive spanning set~\cite{CDavis_1954}, meaning that they generate the variable space via nonnegative linear combinations.
+Thanks to this property, a direct-search method can be endowed with convergence~\cite{TGKolda_RMLewis_VTorczon_2003} and worst-case complexity guarantees~\cite{LNVicente_2013}.
+The latter depend upon the number of directions used per iteration and the quality of those directions, quantified by the cosine measure of the polling set~\cite{TGKolda_RMLewis_VTorczon_2003}.
 Computing cosine measures~\cite{RGRegis_2016,RGRegis_2021,WHare_GJarryBolduc_2020, WHare_SSun_2025} and identifying positive spanning sets with good cosine measures~\cite{WHare_GJarryBolduc_CPlaniden_2023, WHare_GJarryBolduc_SKerleau_CWRoyer_2024} have thus become growing areas of interest in the direct-search community.

 In presence of constraints, the polling directions must conform to the geometry of the feasible set around the current iterate.
 This is particularly critical for nonrelaxable constraints, that must be satisfied in order for the optimization objective to be evaluated~\cite{SLeDigabel_SMWild_2024}.
 A typical example of such constraints are bounds and linear constraints, for which a number of direct-search variants have been proposed~\cite[Section 5.1.1]{KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025}.
 In particular, complexity guarantees can be derived provided the polling directions are positive spanning sets of certain cones defined by nearby constraints~\cite{SGratton_CWRoyer_LNVicente_ZZhang_2019}.
 The special case of linear equality constraints leads to considering directions within a linear subspace, for which the notions of positive spanning sets and cosine measure can be formalized and connected to complexity bounds~\cite{CAudet_WHare_GJarryBolduc_2025, SGratton_CWRoyer_LNVicente_ZZhang_2019,LLiu_XZhang_2006}.